 PWA Preservation Project

-The PWA Preservation Project is a partnership between the Polish Women's Alliance of America (PWA) and the Women and Leadership Archives (WLA).
+The PWA Preservation Project was a partnership between the Polish Women's Alliance of America (PWA) and the Women and Leadership Archives (WLA) from 2016-2022.
 PWA records are housed at the WLA, and a fundraising campaign was launched in 2016 to support the preservation of PWA historical documents and photographs.

 Preservation of oversized photographs and certificates was completed by specialists at the Conservation Center in Chicago.
 These materials were unrolled, flattened, digitized, and can be viewed online as part of the WLA's digital collections: PWA Digital Collection.